ceph/ceph-csi/docs/capabilities.md

 "mds", "allow rw"
 ```

-To get more insights on capabilities of cephfs you can refer
+To get more insights on capabilities of CephFS you can refer
 [this document](https://ceph.readthedocs.io/en/latest/cephfs/client-auth/)

 ## Command to a create user with required capabilities